Akhil423/API/README.md

   `package.json`

-      - which helps install dependency packages for api), data.json (it contains data of registered users with our API service.
+      - which helps install dependency packages for api.

    `data.json`

-       - which contains data of registered users
+       - it contains data of registered users with our API service.